-- 1. Dispose of as non-friable, non-hazardous asbestos containing waste. - SPECIAL NOTE-solvents used for the removal of flooring adhesives or mastics can be subject to strict disposal requirements.
-The Contractor shall be responsible for complying with all applicable regulations and reporting requirements if the Contractor utilizes these regulated solvents.
+- Manual means-dispose of as non- friable, non-hazardous asbestos-containing waste.
+A waste shipment (manifest) will be required - 2.
+Mechanical means-dispose of as friable, hazardous asbestos containing waste.
+A uniform hazardous waste manifest (manifest) will be required. - 3.
+Waste material reported to contain less than one percent (<1%) asbestos may be disposed as construction waste. - 4.
+SPECIAL NOTE-solvents used for the removal of flooring adhesives or mastics can be subject to strict disposal requirements.
+The Abatement Contractor shall be responsible for complying with all applicable regulations and reporting requirements if the Contractor utilizes these regulated solvents.

-3.7.3 LEAD-BASED PAINT REMOVAL- PAINT STABILIZATION / COMPONENT REMOVAL
+3.7.3 LEAD-BASED PAINT- PAINT STABILIZATION